 a) Banking book positions consist of those assets which are bought for holding until they mature.
 The bank treats unquoted equities as banking book assets.
 Unquoted equities are not traded in the bourses or in the secondary market, they are shown in the balance sheet at cost price and no revaluation reserve is created against these equities.

 b) Values of investments as disclosed in the Balance Sheet:

+Amount in Million Th

-Portioulors Amount (Solo)
+Amount (Solo)

 Particulars Cost Price Market Price

 Unquoted Share 37.50 37.50

-Quoted Share 55.21 48.62
+Quoted Share 55.12 48.37

 For Banking Book Equity